sflavelle/writing/scratchpad/sr-ba-crossover.md

 "That explains all the varied appearances," she told the guard.
 "Never seen anything like it."

-Eventually she was ushered into an apartment building, Undyne handling the keycard, and in the common space she guided the inkling to a massive corner couch, where she joined (paling slightly) a sentient skeleton in a hoodie laying across some of the opposite side, and a sunflower *thing* in a pot on a table closer to you.
+Eventually she was ushered into an apartment building, Undyne handling the keycard, and in the common space she guided the inkling to a massive corner couch, where she joined (paling slightly) a sentient skeleton in a hoodie laying across some of the opposite side, and a sunflower *thing* in a pot on a table closer to the inkling.
 Both were focused on the television sitting against the opposing corner of the room, though they eyed Lily as Undyne guided her to sit.

 "Alright Lily, you hold tight.
 Tori will have your shoulder fixed up good as new!
 Just gotta find her."
 She turned to the skeleton.
 "She's not left or anything, has she?"